datagrok-ai/public/help/develop/dataframe.md

 However, if such object is a proxy, domain-specific representation of row's data, most often it is not desired to physically store such objects in the dataframe.
-A virtual column with a type of `DG.COLUMN_TYPE.OBJECT` (it is a default value for a type in `.addNewVirtual`) with a callback function returning a new object is a convenient alternative to an `Object`-typed `Column`.
+A virtual column with a type of `DG.COLUMN_TYPE.OBJECT` (it is a default value for a type in `.addNewVirtual`) with a callback function returning a new object is a convenient alternative to an `OBJECT`-typed `Column`.
 Origin data still resides in the most efficient way in the [compressed columnar format](#dataframe-design), at the same time developers have an option to access it using custom, domain-specific objects which get constructed on the fly.